 The history should also pay specific attention to the timing of abnormal vocalizations or behaviors during the night.
 This feature helps distinguish RBD from other parasomnias such as confusional arousals, sleepwalking, and sleep terrors.
 (See 'Differential diagnosis' below.)

-Patients should be asked about potentially offending medications (eg, antidepressants) as well as ancillary symptoms of alpha-synuclein neurodegenerative disorders, such as difficulty with smell, syncope, and bowel motility.
+Patients should be asked about potentially offending medications (eg, antidepressants) as well as ancillary symptoms of alpha-synuclein neurodegenerative disorders, such as difficulty with smell, syncope, bowel motility, visual hallucinations, and tremor.
 When chronic, unexplained anosmia, orthostasis, and constipation coexist with RBD, they are highly suggestive of an imminent alpha-synuclein disorder such as Parkinson disease .
 In young patients, symptoms of RBD should prompt consideration of comorbid narcolepsy.

 Diagnostic criteria — According the third edition of the International Classification of Sleep Disorders (ICSD-3), a diagnosis of RBD requires all of the following :